Tommy J. Curry: Career

 Curry is the author of The Man-Not: Race, Class, Genre, and the Dilemmas of Black Manhood.
-In academic circles, The Man-Not is regarded as controversial for its discussion of the rape of Black males during American slavery by white men and women, its depiction of white feminism as the perfection of patriarchy and American imperialism, and the text's documenting of the rape and domestic abuse Black males suffer at the hands of Black men and women in their communities.
-However, The Man-Not has received multiple positive reviews in Masculinity Studies, Black Studies, and Gender Studies journals.
-In August 2018, the Before Columbus Foundation announced that The Man-Not would be awarded a 2018 American Book Award for its original contribution to American literature and thought.
+In academic circles, The Man-Not is regarded as controversial for its discussion of the rape of Black males during American slavery by White men and women, its depiction of White feminism as the perfection of patriarchy and American imperialism, and the text's documenting of the rape and domestic abuse Black males suffer at the hands of Black men and women in their communities.
+However, ‘’The Man-Not’’ has received multiple positive reviews in Masculinity Studies, Black Studies, and Gender Studies journals.
+In August 2018, the Before Columbus Foundation announced that ‘’The Man-Not’’ would be awarded a 2018 American Book Award for its original contribution to American literature and thought.
 Curry's book argues for the creation of a new field of study looking at the experiences and historical development of racialized men and boys the world over.
-While numerous scholars from inside and outside of academia contributed to the foundations of Black Male Studies, Rasheed (2019) indicates that Tommy J. Curry could be considered the Father of Black Male Studies.
+While numerous scholars from inside and outside of academia contributed to the foundations of Black Male Studies, Rasheed (2019) indicates that Curry could be considered the Father of Black Male Studies.

 In 2018, Temple University Press made Curry editor of the Black Male Studies series which Curry has claimed is the first book series specifically dedicated to the study of Black men and boys and racialized males to ever be supported on a University Press.

 Much of Curry's writing is based on combining social science research with philosophy and theory.
 He claims that many of the theories offered to explain the lives of Black Americans are not only incorrect but rely on outdated racist modes of thinking.
 As a scholar of Critical Race Theory, Curry's work focuses on the theories developed by racial realists like Derrick Bell, Richard Delgado, Jean Stefancic, and Kenneth Nunn.
 He argues that idealist strands of critical race theory are unable to account for the brutal realities of Black death and dying, poverty, and de facto segregation.

 In 2017, Curry was targeted by alt-right and neo-Nazi websites for comments he had made on a 2012 podcast, comparing revolutionary violence and armed self-defense in the United States via Jamie Foxx's lead character in the film Django Unchained.

 According to Snopes and Curry's colleagues, his statements had been taken out of context.

-According to Al Jazeera, Curry's case was part of broader pattern of white supremacists targeting U.S. college campuses following the election of Donald Trump as president.
+According to Al Jazeera, Curry's case was part of broader pattern of White supremacists targeting U.S. college campuses following the election of Donald Trump as president.